 Why is there such a wide range of prices for exterior house painting?

-Well, Internet research is a great way to do your homework and prepare for home improvement projects, but you can only get a general idea of house painting costs by reading articles.
+Well, Internet research is a great way to do your homework and prepare for home improvement projects, but you can only get a general idea of house painting labor costs by reading articles.
 By contrast, your painting contractor near you will come to your home in person and make a quote based on your individual house and its characteristics.

 How Your House’s Characteristics Affect Painting Cost

-Here are the main factors that will affect the cost to paint your house exterior:
+Here are the main factors that will affect the cost to paint a house exterior:

 - Siding material.
 What kind of material is your home sided with?
 Siding materials ranked in order from cheapest to most expensive to (re)paint are aluminum siding, concrete siding, vinyl siding, wood siding, stucco siding, and brick siding.

 - Condition of your siding and amount of prep required.
 While removing the old paint probably won’t be necessary, if your siding is in rough shape, there may be a lot of prep work involved.
 You may also need multiple coats of paint to get the job done, which can impact the paint costs.
 Tasks like washing the house exterior, getting rid of flaking paint, and repairing any damage are all time-consuming and will add to the cost.

 - Paintable area.
-Two houses which are listed as the same square footage on the property tax rolls may have very different amounts of paintable area.
+Two homes which are listed as the same square footage on the property tax rolls may have very different amounts of paintable area.
 For example, enormous picture windows will reduce the total area to be painted.
 Easily calculate your own home’s paintable area: measure its perimeter and multiply by its height from foundation to roof.
 Then subtract the area of doors and windows.
 (Standard square footage of a door is 21; of a window, 12 square feet.)

 - Trim.
 Painting features such as ornate trim, molding, shutters, columns, gutters, and so on is also labor-intensive, which once again raises the price of the job.